Numerizen/OaiPmhHarvester/README.md

 License
 -------

-This plugin is published under [GNU/GPL] v3.
+This module is published under [GNU/GPL] v3.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software